 Step 1: Prep

-Preheat the oven to 400 degrees and lightly spray a baking sheet with non-stick cooking spray.
+Preheat the oven and lightly spray a baking sheet with non-stick cooking spray.

 Step 2: Mix the Chicken